 Dec 2013 Volkswagen recently opened a Peoples Pavilion, which is a sports, recreational, rehabilitation and community facility the use of all Volkswagen South Africa employees and their families.
 It was opened by the Chairman of Volkswagen Group South Africa, Dr Hubert Waltl

-Eastern Cape, S.A. and as stated among its main
+Cape, S.A. and as stated among its main industries are

 The founding fathers of Uitenhage could not have chosen a better place to settle in their day, there was rich arable land and they had the artesian springs to supply water even in years of drought.
 Information the town is still ideally situated although the town has become industrialized. it is close enough to the sea both for the residents to enjoy a relaxing day on the beach and for the industries to ship their products.
 It is also far enough away not to be affected by the salt laden air as the actual coastal towns are.

 Volkswagen is the main employer in the town Below is a photo of the plant as it faces Algoa Road, blow that is a photo of their Main Office block and next to that a picture of their Paint Shop.
 Clicking on any of these three images will open a larger version.
 The use of External Uitenhage photographs is permitted provided the author is credited for his work copying Internal VW photos banned.